Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around institutional buying, it can genuinely reprice Bitcoin.
+If a headline materially changes expectations around etf flow surge, it can genuinely reprice Bitcoin.

-If a headline materially changes expectations around etf flow momentum, it can genuinely reprice Bitcoin.
+If a headline materially changes expectations around risk appetite boost, it can genuinely reprice Bitcoin.

-If a headline materially changes expectations around strong volume spikes, it can genuinely reprice Bitcoin.
+If a headline materially changes expectations around liquidity increase, it can genuinely reprice Bitcoin.

 Headlines that are often noise